 When I joined the myToys Group as head of technology, the company had recently decided to move to Amazon Web Services (AWS) from its on-premises infrastructure.
-The primary motivation for this cloud migration was scale and speed, because for companies like ours that were born in the on-premises world, the weakest link for scalability is relying on your own infrastructure.
+The primary motivation for cloud migration was scale and speed.
+For companies like ours that were born in the on-premises world, the weakest link for scalability is relying on your own infrastructure.

 In case you haven’t heard of myToys, it’s part of the myToys Group, an Otto Group company, and myToys.de is the top online store for toys and children’s products in Germany.
 Besides myToys, the group’s family of brands also includes limango, mirapodo, and yomonda.

 Looking back on our experience with our first pilot and then migrating 80% of our additional systems to AWS, I’ll summarize what we learned along the way into best practices for companies in similar situations to ours.

 Conventional wisdom says to start small and simple when migrating applications to the cloud.
 With this approach, the team can learn and make mistakes in a low-risk way and gain confidence for migrating larger, more important applications.
 However, we already had a team with some AWS experience, and we felt that we needed a highly visible success that demonstrated clear business value as early as possible in the effort.
 That’s why we chose to start with our highest-value/highest-risk application as our pilot project.
 I would not recommend this approach to organizations that don’t have people with at least some AWS experience.
 In addition to experienced team members, we also have a culture in which people are intrinsically motivated to learn fast and experiment with new technology.